OICR/PGMLab/README.md

 ####2.
 Installation

-   - Type the following command in a terminal:
+   - Type the following commands in a terminal:

-        $cd .../your-download-directory/LibNet
+        cd .../your-download-directory/LibNet
-	$make
+	make

 ####3.
 Running LibNet